manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Presenting-aurelia-telemetry.md

 ---

-Adding telemetry to an Aurelia application is a tedious and repeatable task, at least when it comes to bootstrapping and integrating it with the framework.
-This is the problem the [`aurelia-telemetry`](https://github.com/manuel-guilbault/aurelia-telemetry) plugin intends to solve.
+Adding telemetry to an Aurelia application is a tedious and repeatable task, at least when it comes to bootstrapping and integrating with the framework.
+This is what the [`aurelia-telemetry`](https://github.com/manuel-guilbault/aurelia-telemetry) plugin intends to solve.

 ## Features